• Free Tours

 This is our famous boulevard that cuts through the old heart of the city.

-For an easy stroll downwards, start in Plaça Catalunya and end at the Columbus Statue by the edge of the sea.
+For an easy stroll downwards, start in Plaça Catalunya and end at the Columbus Statue by the sea’s edge.

 Las Ramblas’ name derives from the dry riverbed that filled in over the years.